Johan Cruyff: Brief retirement and spells in the United States

 Cruyff briefly retired in 1978.
-But after losing most of his money in a series of poor investments, including a pig farm, that were counseled by a scam artist, Cruyff and his family came to the United States.
+But after losing most of his money in a series of poor investments, including a pig farm, that were counseled by a scam artist, Cruyff and his family moved to the United States.
 As he recalled, "I had lost millions in pig-farming and that was the reason I decided to become a footballer again."
 Cruyff insisted that his decision to resume his playing career in the United States was pivotal in his career.
 "It was wrong, a mistake, to quit playing at 31 with the unique talent I possessed", and adding that "Starting from zero in America, many miles away from my past, was one of the best decisions I made.
 There I learned how to develop my uncontrolled ambitions, to think as a coach and about sponsorship."

 In May 1979, Cruyff signed a lucrative deal with the Los Angeles Aztecs of the North American Soccer League (NASL).
-He had previously been rumoured to be joining the New York Cosmos but the deal did not materialise; he played a few exhibition games for the Cosmos.
+He had previously been rumoured to be joining the New York Cosmos, but the deal did not materialise; he played a few exhibition games for the Cosmos.
 He stayed at the Aztecs for only one season, and was voted NASL Player of the Year.
-After considering an offer to join Dumbarton F.C. in Scotland, In February 1980, he moved to play for the Washington Diplomats.
+After considering an offer to join Dumbarton in Scotland, In February 1980, he moved to play for the Washington Diplomats.
 He played the whole 1980 campaign for the Diplomats, even as the team was facing dire financial trouble.
 In May 1981, Cruyff played as a guest player for Milan in a tournament, but was injured.
 As a result, he missed the beginning of the 1981 NASL season, which ultimately led to Cruyff choosing to leave the team.
 Cruyff also loathed playing on artificial surfaces, which were common in the NASL at the time.

 Return to Spain with Levante and second spell at Washington Diplomats

 In January 1981, Cruyff played three friendly matches for FC Dordrecht.
 Also in January 1981, manager Jock Wallace of English club Leicester City made an attempt to sign Cruyff, competing with Arsenal and an unnamed German club for his services, and despite negotiations lasting three weeks, in which Cruyff expressed his desire to play for the club, a deal could not be reached.
 Cruyff instead chose to sign with Spanish Segunda División side Levante in February 1981.

 On 1 March 1981, Cruyff took the field for the first time for Levante, starting in a 1–0 win against Palencia.
 Injuries and disagreements with the administration of the club, however, blighted his spell in the Segunda División and he only made ten appearances, scoring two goals.
 Having failed to secure promotion to the Primera División, a contract with Levante fell through.

-In June 1981, Cruyff returned to the U.S. and he played for Washington Diplomats in 1981 NASL season.
+In June 1981, Cruyff returned to the U.S. He played for the Washington Diplomats in 1981 NASL season.